 Transfer.
-An employee who is transferred within the State College System shall have his or her accrued sick leave transferred to the receiving College or System Office.
+An employee who is transferred within the NSCS shall have his or her accrued sick leave transferred to the receiving College or System Office.
 Employees transferring as an employee from Nebraska State Government or the University of Nebraska System may be eligible to have sick leave hours transferred to the receiving College or System Office at the discretion of the receiving President or Chancellor.
+Employees transferring may also be given credit for previous employment in Nebraska State Government or the University of Nebraska for purposes of accruing sick leave at an advanced rate at the discretion of the receiving President or Chancellor.
 Employees transferring to Nebraska State Government or the University of Nebraska System may be eligible to have sick leave hours transferred to the new employer at the discretion of the new employer.